twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 ### d2d_functions
 `d2d_functions` [are available to operate on](../api/api-c-d2d.md) Canvas 2D Consoles.

-### stdio, stderr, etc
+### Standard C Library Functions
-Many of the common standard C library functions, plus a few twr-wasm specific functions, are available to stream characters to and from standard input and output or a console that supports character streaming (most do).
+Many of the common standard C library functions, plus twr-wasm specific functions, are available to stream characters to and from the standard input and output console that supports character streaming (most do).

 In C, a console is represented by `struct IoConsole`.
-In addition, `FILE` is the same as an `struct IoConsole` (`typedef struct IoConsole FILE`).  `stdout`, `stdin`, `stderr` are all consoles.
+In addition, `FILE` is the same as a `struct IoConsole` (`typedef struct IoConsole FILE`).  `stdout`, `stdin`, `stderr` are all consoles.

 `#include <stdio.h>` to access `stdout`, `stdin`, `stderr`, and `FILE`.

-`stderr` streams to the browser's debug console by default, or can be set to an alternate console with the module `io` option.

-FILE is supported for user input and output, and for stderr.
-File i/o (to a filesystem) is not currently supported.
+`FILE` is supported for user input and output, and for stderr.  `FILE` as filesystem I/O is not currently supported.

 #### stdout and stderr functions
 You can use these functions to output to the standard library defines `stderr` or `stdout`: